SiebenCorgie/ori-engine/README.md

 In addition the system will spawn threads for workloads like config-loading or mesh importing.
-Here is a little drawing to symbolize how it works, hoever its not finished and not constructed according to any standarts.
+Here is a little drawing to symbolize how it works, however its not finished and not constructed according to any standards.
 ![alt text](https://github.com/SiebenCorgie/ori-engine/blob/master/media/Drawing_02_impress%20-%201.jpg "Architecture")